 Whenever a nonconforming use is abandoned, all nonconforming rights shall cease and the use of the premises shall thenceforth be in conformity with this chapter.
-Abandonment shall involve the intent of the user or owner to discontinue a nonconforming operation and the actual act of discontinuance.
-Discontinuance of a business or the vacancy of a building or premises occupied by a nonconforming use for a period of one year shall be construed as conclusive proof of intent to abandon the nonconforming use.
-Any nonconforming use not involving a permanent type of structure which is moved from the premises shall be considered to have been abandoned.
+Abandonment shall involve the intent of the user or owner to discontinue a nonconforming operation and the actual act of which is moved from the premises shall be considered to have been abandoned.

+Isiness or the vacancy of a building or premises occupied by a ne year shall be construed as conclusive proof of intent to nonconforming use not involving a permanent type of structure